 Key takeaways:

-If you don’t use your flexible spending account (FSA) dollars before the deadline, you will lose them.
+If you don’t use your flexible spending account (FSA) dollars before the deadline — typically December 31 — you risk losing them.

-You’ve probably used your flexible spending account (FSA) to pay for qualified medical expenses like prescription eyeglasses and dental expenses.
-But if you find yourself with FSA money remaining in your account toward the end of the year, you’ll want to find other things to spend it on soon.
-An FSA is known for its “use it or lose” feature, which means you’ll forfeit any leftover money in your account after the deadline.
+You’ve probably used your health flexible spending account (FSA) to pay for qualified medical expenses like prescription contact lenses, copays, and dental cleanings.
+But if you have FSA dollars remaining in your account toward the end of your plan year, you’ll want to find other eligible expenses to spend them on soon.
+FSA money is “use it or lose it,” which means you’ll forfeit leftover dollars in your account after the deadline.

-Below, we’ll share 77 ways to use your FSA funds for yourself, your spouse, or a qualified dependent.
-Since it’s an employer-sponsored health benefit, you’ll want to use the funds to pay for IRS-approved medical expenses or you’ll miss the full tax benefits of having this type of account.
+Below, we’ll share 77 ways to use your health FSA funds for yourself, your spouse, or a qualified dependent.

-As a general rule, you can use your FSA to pay for care to prevent or treat dental disease from an orthodontist, dentist, or other qualified dental professional.
+In general, you can use your FSA to pay for care to prevent or treat dental disease from an orthodontist, a dentist, or another qualified dental professional.
 Here are 18 dental expenses that may qualify as FSA eligible:

 Crowns